 Undergrad students from all over the world have the unique opportunity to conduct a research project in conjunction with a USFQ faculty member in various fields of study.
 This program is called The Latitude Zero: Ecuador Research Initiative (LOERI).

-Starting Summer 2020, USFQ offers online Research Opportunities as part of the LOERI program.
+Starting Summer 2015, USFQ offers in-person Research Opportunities as part of the LOERI program and from Summer 2020 these opportunities are also offered online.

 - Apply research methods and skills, enhancing employability and graduate school prospects.